everytrade-io/everytrade-pages/README.md

 # [WhaleBooks](https://whalebooks.com/) - Release Notes
 NOTE: To get notified quickly about new releases and other important information join our [WhaleBooks Telegram channel](https://t.me/whalebooks).

+## Version 2024.01.040958

+The portfolio chart now remembers to select a date or interval.
+It will remain active even if you browse other categories.
+In addition, its active time period is highlighted for better clarity.

+### Improvements
+ETD-1057 [portfolios] Saving a time interval or portfolio point.
+ETD-1100 [pairs] Add new symbols 23/12_02.

+### Bug Fixes
+ETD-1020 [portfolios] Portfolio error.
+ETD-1080 [portfolio] Portfolio error - bad ID of AXL Cryptocurrency.
+ETD-1094 [transactions] Transaction filter does not go to the first page of the transaction list after filtering.
+ETD-1095 [frontend] Link and button indentation depending on breakpoint.
+ETD-1097 [containers] The transaction source for a manually created container is not saved.

 ## Version 2023.12.221508

 **We are fixing a bug from the previous version, where the Currency (Symbol) of a Bound transaction could be confused with the BASE Symbol of the parent transaction.
 This affected only a small number of manually created transactions.**